SarSanHer/Master-Thesis/Imputation/Imputation_script.md

 # Imputation Scripts

 This script reports the workflow and commands used for the imputation of SNPs performed using the Michigan Imputation Server.
-MMany of the commands here displayed come from the Michigan Imputation Server user manual.
+Many of the commands here displayed come from the Michigan Imputation Server user manual.

  ## Get all required data and tools
- In your computer you must also have installed plink, perl with module [Term::ReadLine::Gnu](https://coderwall.com/p/kk0hqw/perl-install-term-readline-gnu-on-osx), deeptools and vcfCooker.
+ In your computer you must also have installed plink and perl with the module [Term::ReadLine::Gnu](https://coderwall.com/p/kk0hqw/perl-install-term-readline-gnu-on-osx).

      # Download reference panel
      wget http://www.well.ox.ac.uk/~wrayner/tools/HRC-1000G-check-bim-v4.2.7.zip